0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 3 nodes working together
 in a [Small oracle](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet) each stake of 250K MPC.
-From the safety principle it follows that they transfer less value than their total stake on the service.
+From the safety principle it follows that they can transfer less value than their total stake on the service.
 The theoretical maximum value of BYOC being bridged per [epoch](../pbc-fundamentals/dictionary.md#epoch) is equivalent to the ETH value of the stake (750K MPC).
 In current practice the value that can be transferred is 50 ETH for withdrawal oracles and 25 ETH for deposit oracles.